raghavmits/raghav-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am an Associate Consultant with {{< staticref "http://www.dastur.com/" "newtab" >}}M.N.
-Dastur & Co.{{< /staticref >}} in the {{< staticref "http://www.dasturenergy.com/" "newtab" >}}Energy{{< /staticref >}} and Process Metallurgy division since 2018.
-I have worked on projects in Sustainability and Operations Improvement for some of the leading players in the Iron & Steel and Oil & Gas industries.
-Parallelly, I have been developing predictive models aimed at enhancing process control by leveraging machine learning techniques.
+Raghav has extensive experience as a data scientist with a technology consulting firm, {{< staticref "http://www.dasturenergy.com/" "newtab" >}}Dastur Energy{{< /staticref >}}, advising steel companies on energy optimization, operations improvement and decarbonization strategies.
+Learning independently about advances in machine learning and its applications in manufacturing, he played a leading role in the organization, steering several initiatives in digital transformation.
+He has collaborated with subject matter experts, experienced plant engineers, and simulations specialists to design predictive models for enhanced control over manufacturing processes.

-Over the last two years, Dastur Energy has prioritized sustainability as the bedrock of new initiatives.
-Given the magnitude and the increasing rate of anthropogenic CO2 emissions, we have been working on decarbonizing major emitters in the heavy industry – oil refineries and integrated steel plants (ISPs).
-My role in these ventures has centered around the selection and simulation of appropriate carbon capture technologies.
-We modeled PFDs for Rectisol and Selexol based pre-combustion CO2 capture units coupled with gas conditioning units using {{< staticref "https://www.aspentech.com/en/products/engineering/aspen-hysys" "newtab" >}}Aspen Hysys{{< /staticref >}}.
-These PFDs were the basis for conceptualization of the world's first Hyper-Scale CO2-EOR enabling Petrochemicals Complex for a UAE based Oil & Gas Company.
-At present, we are designing an industrial-scale solution for capturing 50-70% of CO2 emissions from Blast Furnace gas at a 5 MTPA ISP facility in Illinois (US DoE funded).
-These projects' experiences and a strong drive to engage more rigorously with Carbon Capture and Utilization (CCU) technologies have galvanized me to apply for graduate studies.
+While at Dastur Energy, his team prioritized sustainability as the bedrock of new initiatives.
+Given the magnitude and the increasing rate of anthropogenic CO2 emissions, the team worked on decarbonizing major emitters in the heavy industry – oil refineries and integrated steel plants (ISPs).
+Raghav's role in these ventures has centered around the selection and simulation of appropriate carbon capture technologies.

+Through the projects undertaken, he has demonstrated mental agility while navigating uncertainty and ambiguity across the design, development, and deployment stages.
+He can work well in a team on account of his pleasing personality, which endears him to one and all.
+He is amiable and trustworthy.
+With his motivation, sincerity, and perseverance, Raghav can most satisfactorily and logically accomplish the task assigned to him.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.